drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Inverted Binding Mode of Olomoucine
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-ATP is the natural ligand of the protein kinases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/inverted-binding-mode-olomoucine-fa25603a'><i class='fa fa-play' aria-hidden='true'></i></button>ATP is the natural ligand of the protein kinases.
 A number of crystallographic studies of ATP and adenine-like analogs revealed the binding mode of the molecules of this family.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.